AtarSander/Paraphrase-generator/README.md

 ### Usage
 After ensuring that the files lyrics.py, paraphrase.py, song.py, interface.py, and config.json are in the same folder and installing the libraries from the requirements.txt file, run the interface.py program file.
 Then operate the program in the console.
 The configuration file contains API call addresses, response patterns for tests, and help content.

+### More info
+For more information check documentation.md file.